CTJoriginal/Advent-of-Code/README.md

-# Advent-of-Code-2023
+# Advent-of-Code
-My solutions to 2023's event of code in C#
+These are my solutions to [advent of code](https://adventofcode.com)

 Well, they are not most proffessional nor most efficient, but hey, they work!

+Oh and I didn't manage to complete all days because life got in way.